leftlogic/stripe-tools/README.md

 #### `--config`

-Use this to pass in the config options for stripe-tools, at present there is only one required item which is apikey The value can either be a JSON string liek `--config '{"apikey": "jewgr67fgasiufg"}'` or a path to a JSON file such as `--config @data.json`
+Use this to pass in the config options for stripe-tools, at present there is only one required item which is apikey The value can either be a JSON string like `--config '{"apikey": "jewgr67fgasiufg"}'` or a path to a JSON file such as `--config @data.json`

 ### Commands